MassimoMario/Italic_Text_Generation/README.md

-# Generating text using RNNs in three italic language styles: _Dante, Italian_ and _Neapolitan_ 🖋️📖
+# Generating text using a RNN - based VAE in three italic language styles: _Dante, Italian_ and _Neapolitan_ 🖋️📖